marissabrand/2024-Internship/README.md

 INTERACTING WITH THE REBOOT NOTIF CODE:

-INTERACTING WITH THE USERS & LICENSES (“U&L”) EXCEL FILE The file must be saved as an “Excel Macro-Enabled Workbook”, or the code will not run.
+INTERACTING WITH THE USERS & LICENSES (“U&L”) EXCEL FILE:
+The file must be saved as an “Excel Macro-Enabled Workbook”, or the code will not run.

 After saving the workbook as an “Excel Macro-Enabled Workbook”.